Travelport-xx/travelport-uapi-tutorial/index.md

 # Getting Started With The TravelPort Universal API

-### Unit 1, Lesson 1
+## Unit 1, Lesson 1

+### Objective Of Unit 1

+After working through the three lessons of Unit 1, you should be able to work with the TravelPort Universal API to make requests for services and understand the responses.
+You will become familiar with "web services" if you are not already.

 ### WSDL

 Although these lessons are using Java, the lessons' concepts apply to pretty much any programming language.
 The _interface_ to the Universal API (uAPI) is defined with [WSDL](http://en.wikipedia.org/wiki/Web_Services_Description_Language) or Web Services Definition Language, pronounced "whiz-dul".
 This means that any programming language that knows how to "use web services" can access the APIs and get useful things done.
 In practice, this means that you need a _generator_ that can take a file "foo.wsdl" and spit out "foo_client.java", or whatever, in your favorite language.
-Different generators have slightly different behaviors (of course, WSDL is a "standard!"); we'll be using [Apache's CXF](http://cxf.apache.org/) to work with the uAPI in Java.  ("CXF" is not really an acronym in this case but is related to the project's origin.)
+Different generators have slightly different behaviors (of course, WSDL is a "standard!"); we'll be using [Apache's CXF](http://cxf.apache.org/) to work with the uAPI in Java.  ("CXF" is not an acronym, but is related to the project's origin.)

 ### Downloading the tutorial code